manelsaddouki/Website-Scraper-Project/README.md

 \-The first step is **websites identification**:

-     * BCT website for PIB
+     * BCT Central Bank of Tunisia) website for PIB

-     * INS website: Private sector enterprises, and for the unemployment rate
+     * INS (Institut Nationale de Statistique) website: Private sector enterprises, and for the unemployment rate

    Those are examples of the websites that contain the data I will need to extract